rikkimax/twp-d/manuscript/content/variables/primitives.md

     E.g. 5.2, 11.9, 8, 802, -7111

 For signed values the difference at the byte level is as follows:
 Where LSB is Less Significant Bit and MSB is Most Significant Bit.
-Don't worry about this, it is to do with the endianness of the cpu.
+Don't worry about this, it is to do with the endianness of the CPU.

 | Offset | Alias name | Alternative uses           |
 |----------|------------------|-----------------------------------|